X-ray Polarimetry in the Low Statistics Regime using the Bayesian Approach Reveals Polarization Angle Variations: GX 13+1

 To see if there is any related spectral variation along with the PA variation, we extracted the energy spectra in time intervals associated with each PA in Obs1.
-The spectra are fitted with a \texttt{Tbabs(diskbb+bbodyrad)} model in \texttt{XSPEC}, a phenomenological model in combination with a blackbody and a disk blackbody, subject to interstellar absorption.
+We constructed the good time intervals (GTIs) based on the PA obtained from the analysis described above, and extracted the events using the \texttt{xselect} tool within the GTIs.
+Energy spectra are then generated using the \texttt{PHA1} algorithm implemented in \texttt{xpbin}, employing the unweighted method and response files from version \texttt{20230702}, grouped with a minimum of 25 counts per bin.
+The spectra are fitted with the \texttt{Tbabs(diskbb+bbodyrad)} model in \texttt{XSPEC}, a phenomenological model in combination with a blackbody and a disk blackbody, subject to interstellar absorption.
 The two spectra are shown in Figure~\ref{fig:specfit}, and the best-fit parameters are listed in Table~\ref{tab:specfit}.
-The source spectra are distinct at different PAs.
-One is apparently harder than the other, with higher temperatures for both components.
+The best-fit parameters are consistent with each other considering the uncertainties.
 Furthermore, to investigate if there is any correlation between the PA and flux, we plotted the source count rate in Figure~\ref{fig:pa0_gx131}.
 No apparent correlations can be revealed in Obs1 and Obs2.
-However, the PA in Obs3 seems to be scaled with the source count rate.
+However, the PA in Obs3 seems to be scaled with the source count rate \citep[see also Fig.~5 in][]{DiMarco2025}.